People

 Sergej Grunevski | PhD Student

-Sergej received his B.S. in Behavioral Neuroscience from the University of Kansas in 2019.
-Prior to starting his Ph.D. in Cognitive Psychology, he worked with Drs.
+Sergej received his BS in Behavioral Neuroscience from the University of Kansas in 2019.
+Prior to starting his PhD in Cognitive Psychology, he worked with Drs.
 Tim Pleskac and Richard Yi on decision-making studies in participants with addiction and in healthy controls.
 Outside of work, Sergej enjoys learning to play the piano and staying in touch with family in Macedonia.

 E-mail: sergej.grunevski@rutgers.edu